pymc-devs/pytensor/doc/dev_start_guide.rst

 .. note::

-    You can choose a name other than "upstream" to reference the official Pytensor repository.
+    You can choose a name other than "upstream" to reference the official PyTensor repository.

 Setting up the your local development environment